 “I’ll always opt for having a strong personal style,”

 Dechel Mckillian relayed in our interview below.
 “These days, I’m more into creating and cultivating a wardrobe of timeless wear.”
-With an unwavering commitment to crafting timeless style without causing harm to the environment, we weren’t surprised to learn that the bonafide style maven and entrepreneur conceived the idea for GALERIE.LA – a platform that is dedicated to fostering prominent, impactful, and sustainably-made womenswear brands.
-Currently based in Los Angeles, Dechel’s tiny but mighty team operate with a premise for championing sustainability through careful curation, which is something that Dechel claims has been essential in carving out GALERIE.LA’s distinct point of view.
+With her unwavering commitment to crafting timeless style (without causing harm to the environment), we weren’t surprised to learn that our featured interviewee conceived the idea for GALERIE.LA – a Los Angeles-based platform that is dedicated to fostering promising, sustainably-made fashion brands.

 *THIS STORY WAS ORIGINALLY PUBLISHED IN MAY 2016 AND REFLECTS UPDATED CHANGES TO THE LAYOUT